Associate Professor, SFHEA

-Dr Teresa Grant is Associate Professor in Renaissance Theatre, and teaches on the English and English and Theatre programmes.
+Dr Teresa Grant is Associate Professor in Renaissance Theatre and Director of the Centre for the Study of the Renaissance.
+She teaches on the degree programmes in English and History, English and English and Theatre and on the MA in English and Drama (of which she is the convenor).

 I am General Editor (with Eugene Giddens and Barbara Ravelhofer) of the Oxford University Press 15 volume The Complete Works of James Shirley.
-I have research interests in all periods of drama, especially issues surrounding staging, and most especially theatre in the classical tradition.
-I also publish more widely on Renaissance literature and culture.
-I run the Warwick/QMUL Classical Reception Research Network with Dr Katie Fleming from Queen Mary.
-My current project is completing a monograph based on my doctoral work about the uses of animals on the early modern stage.
+I have research interests in pre-modern drama, especially issues surrounding staging, and most especially theatre in the classical tradition.
+I also publish more widely on Renaissance literature and culture, particularly on early modern animals.
+I have run the Warwick/QMUL Classical Reception Research Network with Dr Katie Fleming from Queen Mary.
+My monograph Apes and Monkeys on the Early Modern Stage will be published by Palgrave in 2024.

 Teaching and supervision

+On the MA, I convene and teach EN985 The Development of English Drama 1558-1659 and EN9C8 Early Modern Ecologies.
 I have supervised MA dissertations on early modern Cleopatras, Milton, Wyatt and Petrarch, early modern theatre and on factionalism at the court of Henry VIII.
-My current PhD students are working on Lady Mary Wroth's classical influences; Thomas Johnson, the early eighteenth-century pirate printer; and the after-life of Queen Elizabeth I. In the past I have supervised doctorates on James Shirley’s Irish Plays, on Caroline Lord Mayors’ pageants and James Shirley in the Restoration.
+My PhD students have worked on James Shirley’s Irish Plays; on Caroline Lord Mayors’ pageants; on James Shirley in the Restoration; on Thomas Johnson, the early eighteenth-century pirate printer; and on the after-life of Queen Elizabeth.
 I would be delighted to hear from anyone planning to start a research degree on aspects of early modern drama, especially on Shirley and his contemporaries.

 On the English undergraduate course, I usually teach on EN228 Seventeenth Century Literature and Culture or EN301 Shakespeare and Selected Dramatists.
 I also run two 15 CATS courses, Early Modern Drama (term 1) and Restoration Drama (term 2) which can be taken together or combined with other 15 CATS courses.
 My undergraduate teaching expertise also includes drama from Greek tragedy to the present day and late medieval literature.
 Undergraduates wishing to write a final year dissertation on seventeenth-century drama (including Restoration Drama) are encouraged to contact me.